Ecwid/ecwid-api-docs/README.md

 #Changelog

+##October 27, 2016
+- **NEW** Added new REST API endpoint for getting up-to-date HTML invoice of a specific order.
+[Learn more](https://developers.ecwid.com/api-documentation#get-order-invoice)

 ##October 26, 2016
 - **NEW** Added `hideOutOfStockProductsInStorefront` field to control the visibility of out of stock products in storefront.
 [Learn more](https://developers.ecwid.com/api-documentation#store-information)